 Pro Bono Challenge

-Time commitments for pro bono projects vary from short-term opportunities of 5-15 hours to semester or year-long projects with a weekly hour requirement.
+The Pro Bono Project matches students with legal services providers, governmental agencies, and other nonprofit organizations, where they volunteer to assist with law-related work such as conducting client interviews, drafting legal documents, preparing community education materials, or drafting legislative policy.
+Time commitments for pro bono projects vary.
+Some projects offer short-term commitments of 5-15 hours; while others are opportunities to volunteer for an entire semester or the full year.
 Winter and spring break projects provide students the chance to take a deeper dive into pro bono service with a full-time volunteer experience over the course of one to two weeks.
 Pro bono projects are designed with student class schedules and other commitments in mind.

 To qualify for the Pro Bono Challenge, the pro bono work must be: